-Module name: Management of Information Systems

-- Identify the role ICT and IS/IT department play in adding value to an organisation. - Develop an IS operational/Tactical/Strategic Plan for an organisation. - Develop standards and polices for the IS department which are aligned to organisational goals. - Understand the issues involved in ICT planning examine future ICT trends and their possible impact on organisations competitive advantage. - Identify the role of the IS department and CIO in an organisation.
+Module code: INFS621 Semester 2 NQF level 8 Module name: Management of Information Systems Module outcomes Upon the completion of this module, the student should be able to: Identify the role ICT and IS/IT department play in adding value ue to an organisa tion.
+Develop an IS operational/Tactical/Strategic Plan for an organisation.
+Develop standards and polices for the IS department which are aligned to organisational goals. • Understand the issues involved in ICT planning examine future ICT trends and their possible impact on organisations competitive advantage.
+Identify the role of the IS department and CIO in an organisa ition.
+Method of delivery: Full-time.